ONSdigital/business-index-dataload/docs/bi-dataload-testing.md

 * Some operations depend on Spark-specific code.
 * These include transformations from one RDD or DataFrame to another.
-* We have provided some tests for these operations, and these tests make use of the Spark testing Base library as well as Scala Test.
+* We have provided some tests for these operations, and these tests make use of the Spark Testing Base library as well as Scala Test.
 * These tests require a SparkContext to be instantiated, which is provided (in Spark local mode) via the Spark Testing Base functionality.

 ## Running tests ##